-Evans Valley Fire District #6 is the result of fifty years of effort, building and evolution.
+Evans Valley Fire District #6 is the result of fifty years of effort, building, and evolution.
 The district was originally formed by community volunteers to provide fire protection in the rural Evans Valley.
 Neighbors purchased the first fire engine with donated funds.
 It was a 1936 Pirsch.
 The first volunteer Fire Chief for the valley was Bill Simmons.
 He was also involved in the formation of the district.
 In the early days, board meetings were held at the Alaskan Cafe, next to the covered bridge in Wimer.

 In 1963 the district was officially registered with the state and given the name "Evans Valley Rural Fire Protection District No. 4-206 ".
 Soon after, the first fire station was built on leased land from the Wimer Grange (In 2007 the Grange donated the land to the fire district).
 This was another community project with mostly donated materials and labor.
 This station is still in use today to house our wildland engines.
 In 1964 the district purchased a 1953 Maxim engine.
 They now had two engines and would work at acquiring a water tender.

-By 1970 the district had developed enough to earn an ISO (Insurance Services Office) rating of 9b, which resulted in a significant savings to those who insured their homes from fire.
+By 1970 the district had developed enough to earn an ISO (Insurance Services Office) rating of 9b, which resulted in significant savings to those who insured their homes from fire.

 In 1978 the District was given a new tax base by the voters.
 This allowed the District to hire a permanent Fire Chief and to begin work on improving its ISO rating.
 Scott Lochard was hired as the first permanent Fire Chief.
-By the end of 1979 the District had improved enough to earn an ISO class 8b rating.
+By the end of 1979, the District had improved enough to earn an ISO Class 8b rating.
 In 1981 a serial levy was approved to build a new fire station.
 Again in 1985, the people of the Evans Valley approved money and a new fire engine and remanufactured water tender were purchased.

 Most recently, the citizens of the Evans Valley approved an operations tax levy.
 With this funding, a "Student Staffing Program" was started.
-In return for college tuition and book costs; the students pull 10 twenty four hour shifts a month.
+In return for college tuition and book costs; the students pull 10 twenty-four-hour shifts a month.
 This allows for the fire district's response times to be significantly reduced.
 We even received an "Outstanding Program Award" from Special Districts of Oregon with our new staffing program.